ProductSafer

 Subscribe

-Findings/Loss of the X chromosome is associated with reduced chance of natural pregnancy
+Findings/Other/Loss of X chromosome linked to reduced natural pregnancy chances

 📋Loss of the X chromosomeOtherMedium Concern📰 News report